asok/asok.github.io/_posts/2018-02-25-fun-with-case-equality-method.md

 categories: ruby
 ---

-Recently I've got accustomed to use the case equality method more often during my daily routines - that is writing a Rails application.
+Recently I've to use the case equality method more often during my daily routines - that is writing a Rails application.
+I use it in conjunction with `case` statements.
 I find it more readable than using plain `if`s.
 For example when I have a pair of two dates and I expect that one or both can be a nil:

 ```ruby